jzweifel/hyrule-infra/README.md

 This is a mono repository for my home infrastructure and Kubernetes cluster.
 I try to adhere to Infrastructure as Code (IaC) and GitOps practices using the tools like [Ansible](https://www.ansible.com/), [Terraform](https://www.terraform.io/), [Kubernetes](https://kubernetes.io/), [Flux](https://github.com/fluxcd/flux2), [Renovate](https://github.com/renovatebot/renovate) and [GitHub Actions](https://github.com/features/actions).

+I'm very early in my homelabbing journey.
+I don't have a NAS, or rack-mount hardware, but what I do have is an appetite for learning by doing, and my general approach is small, iterative steps.
+I'm sure in a few year's time I'll have more hardware than I know what to do with. ;)

 ---

 ## Kubernetes